 - The accessibility of asbestos containing materials (ACMs)

-The assessed risk level will be the starting point to implement the AMP.
+The assessed risk level will be the starting point to implement the asbestos management plan.
 Buildings with high-risk level and medium risk levels require immediate attention to ensure that the AMP is implemented to protect everyone within the location.
-If there are any future demolitions, removals or renovations, all these changes should be included in the AMP to reflect the present situation.
+If there are any future demolitions, removals or renovations, all these changes should be included in the asbestos management plan to reflect the present situation.
 If the current risk assessment requires more frequent audits, then this too should be documented in the AMP.

-A professionally elaborated AMP will establish short, medium, and long-term goals to accomplish the control or removal of asbestos.
+A professionally elaborated asbestos management plan will establish short, medium, and long-term goals to accomplish the control or removal of asbestos.
 The four phases involved in most AMPs include: identification, assessment control, and monitoring.